DrC0okie/HEIG_CLD_Labo2/README.md

 ![EC2_Costs](figures/EC2_MonthlyCosts.png)

-We can see that the RDS is more expensive that the corresponding EC2 instance (5.12 USD, so 30% more expensive).
-This difference can be explained by comparing the following table ([Source](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html#Welcome.Concepts.RDS)) :
+It's evident that the RDS is more expensive than the corresponding EC2 instance, with a cost of 5.12 USD, making it approximately 30% more expensive.
+This cost difference can be attributed to factors outlined in the following table. ([Source](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html#Welcome.Concepts.RDS)) :

 | Feature                     | Amazon EC2 management | Amazon RDS management |
 | --------------------------- | --------------------- | --------------------- |